nksaraf/magiql/README.md

 <details>
 <summary><strong>Typescript Support</strong></summary>

-Using the relay-compiler, `magiql` can generate types for all your operations since it has access to your schema as well.
+Using the Relay compiler, `magiql` can generate types for all your operations since it has access to your schema as well.
 These types are generated and updated by the compiler, so ensure that it's running in watch mode (either through Babel or the cli) when you are developing.

 If the name of query is `HomeQuery`, then import type as such: